Skip to content

 We will create and adapt faculty affairs business practices and faculty data governance policies to make an effective solution.

-As a result of this program, we know and understand there will need to be a change to certain policies and business practices.
-During the implementation, we will examine our faculty affairs business practices and faculty data governance policies and initiate or modify them to maximize the effectiveness of the solution.
+As a result of this program, we know and understand there needed to be a change to certain policies and business practices.
+During the implementation, we examined our faculty affairs business practices and faculty data governance policies and initiated or modified them to maximize the effectiveness of the solution.

 Adopting common business practices